rafaeldeacypreste/personal_website/content/home/articles.md

 ---
 # An instance of the Featured widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: featured
+widget: pages

-active: false
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 70

-title: Featured Publications
+title: Journal Articles
 subtitle: ""

 content: